Elvis Presley ‘Auction At Graceland’ Generates $330,531 In Sales

-On Saturday there was another Auction at Graceland, with personal belongings of Elvis Presley up for sale, including guns, credit cards, clothes and jewelry.
+On Saturday, there was another Auction at Graceland, with personal belongings of Elvis Presley up for sale, including guns, credit cards, clothes, and jewelry.
 Elvis Presley Enterprises held the Auction at Graceland in celebration of Elvis Presley’s birthday and as part of a weekend of festivities.
 It was also the sixth Elvis Presley sale from Graceland Auctions.
 In 2014, Graceland Auctions launched their authentication services.

-The Elvis Presley auction took place inside the Guest House at Graceland, and there were 160 pieces of Elvis Presley memorabilia up for action on Saturday, according to USA Today.
+The Elvis Presley auction took place inside the Guest House at Graceland, and there were 160 pieces of Elvis Presley memorabilia up for auction on Saturday, according to USA Today.
 Bidding happened live, but there was also bidding over the internet as well as the telephone.
 The Auction at Graceland lasted for two hours and brought in $330,531 in sales at its conclusion.

 The bidding on Saturday’s Auction at Graceland began with a 1953 Humes High School year book which had been signed by Elvis Presley.
 This yearbook with Presley’s signature sold for $4,000.
 However, a great part of the auction’s focus was on “bigger ticket” items, most notably a jewelry collection which Elvis Presley gave as a gift to his aide and good friend Charlie Hodge.